You season 2: Filming

-Filming for the second season took place on location in Los Angeles, California from February 2019 to June 2019.
+Filming for the second season took place on location in Los Angeles, California, from February 2019 to June 2019.

 Reception

 The second season received positive reviews from critics.
-On the review aggregator website Rotten Tomatoes, the season holds a 87% approval rating with an average rating of 8.01/10 based on 45 reviews.
+On the review aggregator website Rotten Tomatoes, the season holds an 87% approval rating with an average rating of 8.01/10 based on 45 reviews.
 The website's critical consensus reads, "Penn Badgley's perversely endearing serial stalker keeps looking for love in all the wrong places during a second season that maintains the subversive tension while adding some welcome variations on the series' formula."
 On Metacritic, the second season has a weighted average score of 74 out of 100, based on 17 critics, indicating "generally favorable" reviews.

-Alicia Lutes of IGN gave the second season, a 8.7/10, stating that "You goes the distance in its second season, giving us plenty of reasons to hang around Joe Goldberg's toxic Nice Guy Serial Killer Shack a little longer" and adds that the "show's twists and turns take us places both expected and unexpected, putting a larger focus on the internal struggle of Joe's obsessive personality."
+Alicia Lutes of IGN gave the second season, an 8.7/10, stating that "You goes the distance in its second season, giving us plenty of reasons to hang around Joe Goldberg's toxic Nice Guy Serial Killer Shack a little longer" and adds that the "show's twists and turns take us places both expected and unexpected, putting a larger focus on the internal struggle of Joe's obsessive personality."
 Robyn Bahr from The Hollywood Reporter mentioned in a glowing review of the second season, that "You remains as captivating as ever.
 Any other show would beg you to love its protagonist while revealing their childhood trauma.
 This one reminds you to keep your empathy under lock and key."
 Sonia Saraiya from Vanity Fair recommended the second season in her review by highlighting that "You is committed to keeping the audience guessing, and as with the first season, much of the story is a chain of wild twists".
 Commending the show writers' approach in the second season, she adds that "You exhibits no sophomore slump".

 Tilly Pearce from Metro praised the second season, stating that it is "You Season 2 is more than enough to quench your thirst for twisted-in-a-sexy-way killers and keep you hooked for a serious binge session.
 The show doesn't exactly change the wheel when it comes to the format, but ultimately there's enough changes that you can get over it quickly.
 Penn Badgley is perfect in this role, as is Victoria Pedretti, and we can't wait to see what season three (assuming it happens) brings."